Echinochloa crus-galli: Usage

 E. crus-galli was domesticated in southern Hokkaido 4,500 years ago.

 A warm-season grass used as cattle fodder and is sometimes cultivated for this purpose.
 It is also suited for silage, but not for hay.
 It is fed green to animals and provides fodder throughout the year; hay made from this plant can be kept up to 6 years.
 This grass is also used for reclamation of saline and alkaline areas, especially in Egypt.

-This grass is readily eaten by wild animals: rabbits, deer, waterfowls, etc.
+This grass is readily eaten by rabbits, deer, and waterfowl.

 The grain of some varieties is eaten by humans in times of scarcity and sometimes used for adulterating fennel.
-The roots are boiled to cure indigestion in the Philippines.
 The young shoots are eaten as a vegetable.
-The plant extract is used in diseases of the spleen.
-Young shoots are eaten as a vegetable in Java.
-Reported to be preventative and tonic, barnyard grass is a folk remedy in India for carbuncles, haemorrhages, sores, spleen trouble, cancer and wounds.

 In the Hisar district of the Indian state of Haryana the seeds of this grass are commonly eaten with cultivated rice grains to make rice pudding or khir on Hindu fast days.

 Barnyard grass was one of the five most cultivated crops during Joseon Dynasty in Korea.
-Rural Development Administration of South Korean government discovered barnyard grass effectively lowers blood sugar and cholesterol when consumed, according to Yonhap.

 Japanese barnyard millet (Echinochloa esculenta syn.
 E. cg. var. utilis), a domesticated form of E. crus-galli, is cultivated on a small scale in Japan, Korea and China.
 It underwent selection for larger grain size over a span of one or two millennia in Japan.